Academic Catalog

 Clinical Facilities

-The University maintains formal contracts with many health care human services and educational agencies located throughout Kentucky and the United States.
+The University maintains formal contracts with many health care, human services, and educational agencies located throughout Kentucky and the United States.
 Almost every specialty within the entire health care spectrum is available for use in providing high quality experiences for students enrolled in the programs.
 A list of cooperating agencies is available through the Office of the Dean.

 The University is not liable for, nor is there a fund from which payment can be made for those who are inconvenienced or incur expenses based upon canceled classes, assignments, or clinical placements, etc.